rmitchellPitzer/cs124-1/docs/design.md

 -   The plus button I think was a great way to chunk together the actions the user can take as well as preventing the user from accidentally making incorrect decisions.
 - **Lab 2 update** I think the parts of the design we're most proud of is the undo button we implemented.
 While  we didn't necessarily need an undo button and the app worked fine without it, it does add user forgiveness.
 This meant implementing a stack to keep track of our cleared tasks which could be re added to our taskList.
 I'm also very happy it just works, and I think I'm most proud of that as well.

-- **Lab 4 update** Honestly, there's so much more I wish I could have put into this and wish I could have learned how to do.
-I wish I could have figured out how to tell when things are on screen, and to add more styling to the sidebar in a way that didn't conflict with flexboxes, but I have spent so much time on this lab that I am so proud to finally turn this in.
-This has been so much work, and while I know there will be so much more work in getting firebase and user log in working, I can not wait to finally get that finished as well. also I'm very proud of the way it looks in landscape mode. it just seems to fill the viewport way more, and I'm also very proud of the customizability of it.
-I feel that being able to add sections and change all section names makes it more versatile in what it can be used for instead of just a tasks app.